 3. Incorporating Design and Development Processes (Clause 7.3)

 Design and development processes are at the heart of producing medical devices that meet regulatory and customer requirements.
-An effective audit checklist should evaluate whether these processes are well documented, followed, and aligned with the ISO 13485 standards.
+An effective ISO 13485 audit tools strategy should evaluate whether these processes are well documented, followed, and aligned with the ISO 13485 standards.
 The audit should focus on:

 4. Ensuring Production and Process Controls (Clause 7.5)